lorenzoeusepi77/kubernetes/README.md

        root@Ansible:~# ansible-playbook -i kubernetes/inventories/production/glusterfshosts kubernetes/site-glusterfs.yml -e clustername=kubernetes -u centos

+Note1: if you use ssh key

-NOTE: If you are using ssh key to connect to hosts add this parameter to previous script
+NOTE1: If you are using ssh key to connect to hosts add this parameter to previous ansible script

        --private-key key.pub

-    Note: The key must have "chmod 400 permission"
+       The key must have this access permission

+       root@Ansible:~# chmod 400 key.pub